kothonet/AGComponents/README.md

 ***Components for Pentaho CDE Bootstrap based***

 #### **Instalation**
-To install, copy this directory into
+To install, deploy this directory into

-* PENTAHO_HOME/pentaho-solutions/system/pentaho-cdf-dd/resources/custom/components/
+* Public/cde/components/

 and restart pentaho.